 The Petitioner will implement and maintain a robust transportation demand management plan.

-Both the Petitioner’s the City’s peer review studies conclude that the Project will minimize impacts on surrounding roadways with the TDM measures required by this Special Permit/Site Plan Approval.
+Both the Petitioner’s and the City’s peer review studies conclude that the mix of uses and TDM measures required by this Special Permit/Site Plan Approval will reduce the Project’s impact on surrounding roadways.

-The site planning, building design, construction, maintenance or long term operation of the Site will contribute significantly to the efficient use and conservation of natural resources and energy (§7.3.3.C.5) because:
+The site planning, building design, construction, maintenance and long term operation of the Site will contribute significantly to the efficient use and conservation of natural resources and energy (§7.3.3.C.5) because:

 The master planning of the Project, the mix of uses, the open spaces provided and the elements of the Petitioner’s sustainability plan, including site and building design, open spaces, stormwater control, and the Petitioner’s transportation demand management plan all contribute significantly to the efficient use and conservation of natural resources and energy.